Welcome to the series How to Survive at Sea: A stage crew’s guide. Click here for the first post in the series.

 4) There is, technically, a fourth reason.
 You are bored.
 In which case, having read this, you are already no longer bored, and have just ceased to exist.
 Hence, there are only three reasons.

-I set off on my own maritime ad537077_918808913636_1398703258_nventure a year after graduating from university.
+I set off on my own maritime adventure a year after graduating from university.
 I was working, as so many liberal arts majors do, in retail.
 Basically I hated my life.
 An escape seemed like utter bliss, and what better way to escape than to leave everything I had ever known and set out on the silver tipped waves?

 There’s something primal about the open seas that has called to humans since – well, probably since we climbed out of it in the first place.
 Just picture a person standing on the deck of a ship, the sails furled above them, face tilted into the wind.
 Titantic may have ended badly, but the moment we all remember most is the titular character cutting through the waves as the inane rich girl stood on her bow and laughed, “Look, Jack!
 I’m flying!”
 And whether you were a teenaged girl when that movie came out and loved every second of it, or whether you were anyone else and pretended to hate it while secretly loving every second of it, you probably thought, “Man, that looks fun.”